biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 to be implemented to better support phylogenetic workflows.

 Approach & Goals
-This "idea" is intentially left open-ended -- you can propose any features you think would be useful in Biopython.
-Some suggestions of
+This "idea" is intentially left open-ended -- some potentially useful features are:
-ours:

 -   A "Phylo.consensus" module with functions for the consensus of multiple trees.
 E.g.: Strict consensus, as Bio.Nexus already